Glim888/GameMaker-GUI-Template/readme.md

 button_titleColor = c_black;
 ```

-8. Add the button to room.
+8. Add the button to the room.

 ### Add functionality to the button
 9. At the moment the button has no function.
 To assign the button some functionality we will add an event handler (a script which gets called, when the button is clicked or released).
 We can do this by adding **gui_addEventHandler** to the **create event** of **obj_button_1**.
 Add following code to the inherited create event of obj_button_1.